-To realize the full potential for building a dynamic new downtown, the City of Vaughan envisioned distinct land use areas in the VMC for transit nodes, residential, business, industry, and entertainment neighbourhoods.
-To illustrate and differentiate these areas, there are 12 proposed districts.
-They are comprised of overlapping programming and experiences envisioned as the neighbourhood transition from one to the other.
-Although districts are illustrated within defined geographies, these borders between districts should not be viewed as boundaries, but rather as interpretative uses.
+To realize the full potential for building a dynamic new downtown, the City of Vaughan envisioned distinct land-use areas in the VMC for transit, residential, business, and entertainment neighbourhoods.
+To illustrate and differentiate these areas, 12 proposed districts were created.
+They are made up of overlapping area plans that create transitions from one to the other.
+Although districts are illustrated within defined geographies, these borders should not be viewed as boundaries, but different areas of use.

-The Core is the epicentre of the VMC, the Core will be the experience that defines the urban character and personality of Vaughan’s emerging downtown.
+The Core is the epicentre of the VMC and will be the experience that defines the urban character and personality of Vaughan’s emerging downtown.

-Central Park is designed to accommodate and encourage a countless range of passive and active programming opportunities spread over the park span of multiple city blocks, the VMC’s Central Park will attract millions of annual visitors for all seasons.
+Central Park is designed to accommodate and encourage a countless range use spread over the park span of multiple city blocks.
+The VMC’s Central Park will attract millions of annual visitors for all seasons.

 Central Park North

-Central Park North will offer residents the best of both worlds, from everyday living amenities within the district, to enjoying the benefits of being just minutes by foot from urban amenities and modern transit services.
+Central Park North will offer residents the best of both worlds — from everyday living amenities within the district, to the benefits of being within walking distance from urban amenities and modern transit services.

 The Entertainment District is envisioned to be a year-round destination for exciting and fun activities including major entertainment anchors such as cultural facilities, museums, and regional sports-entertainment venues.

-Creditstone Corporate is a node of premium employment land in Vaughan and an eastern gateway to the VMC with high quality design, streetscapes and urban offices.
+Creditstone Corporate is an area of premium employment land in Vaughan and an eastern gateway to the VMC with high-quality design, streetscapes and urban offices.

 Avenue Seven South

-The Avenue Seven South district is envisioned as a mixed-use environment integrated with office space, residential, retail services including hospitality and entertainment uses.
+The Avenue Seven South district is envisioned as a mixed-use area integrated with office space, residential, retail services including hospitality and entertainment uses.

 Business Enterprise Park

-Business Enterprise Park is a desirable high profile visibility for brand exposure from the regional express Highways 400 and 407 ETR.
-It is to become a center of the VMC’s business community.
+Business Enterprise Park is a desirable high-profile visibility for brand exposure from the regional express Highway 400 and 407 ETR.
+It is to become the centre of the VMC’s business community.

 Corporate Innovation Corridor

-The Corporate Innovation Campus is a corridor for clusters of world-class marquee offices and talented professionals attracted to flexible larger modern space.
+The Corporate Innovation Campus is a corridor for clusters of world-class offices and talented professionals attracted to flexible and larger modern spaces.